Wrongful Death Cases: Physician-Patient Privilege

 What is the Physician-Patient Privilege?

 The physician-patient privilege is a right of privacy in the medical context.
 Under federal law and the law of every state, patients have a right not to have their medical information shared without their consent.
 The general rule is that unless the patient/decedent waives the privilege, a physician is not allowed to disclose any information acquired in attending to the patient in a professional capacity.
 The physician-patient privilege covers only private or protected health information (information that’s not already publicly or commonly known about the patient), and further, there are some exceptions to the privilege, such as a court order to produce medical orders can legally breach the privilege.

 Waiver of the Privilege

 A wrongful death plaintiff's right to obtain the deceased's medical records outside the context of litigation is a matter of some dispute.
-However, stating that one is seeking to obtain records in contemplation of litigation is often sufficient to make the patient's (and hence the plaintiff's) right to the records absolute.
-Typically, a personal representative must be appointed before a decedent's medical records can be obtained.
-Thus, the act of bringing a wrongful death action may indeed result in the physician/patient privilege being waived by operation of law, especially if the patient/decedent’s prior health is at issue in the case.
+However, stating that one is seeking to obtain records in consideration of future litigation is often enough to make the patient's (and therefore the plaintiff's) right to the records absolute.
+Thus, bringing a wrongful death action may have the effect of waiving the physician-patient privilege, especially if the decedent’s lifetime health is at issue in the case.